 The mission of the graduate program in education is to prepare creative and innovative professional educators with high moral and ethical standards who view themselves as agents of change and who are committed to the welfare of children and have the understanding, attitudes, and skills necessary for effective teaching and leadership.
 Individuals desiring to complete requirements for Texas Educator Certification must apply to the Educator Certification Program through the certification office.
 Some course work is required in addition to the M.A.T. for completing teaching certification.

 The purpose of the Master's Degree in education is to provide qualified students with advanced academic training beyond the baccalaureate degree.
 Graduate education courses are designed (1) to strengthen the professional knowledge base and skills of the graduate student, as both teacher and administrator; (2) to increase independent study and seminar skills; (3) to strengthen the use of traditional research skills; (4) to assist the student in valuing and conducting classroom based research; (5) to increase the instructional leadership skills of the student; (6) to encourage reflective analytical/critical thinking on the part of the student; and (7) to increase the ability of the student to analyze case studies related to educational experiences.
+These programs meet the requirements for certification in the state of Texas.
+Students interested in seeking certification in states other than Texas should notify the Director of Certification in the School of Education for more information.

 Graduate students are expected to assume greater responsibility over their programs of study, to function productively in seminar structures, to conduct research on a regular basis, to read widely and critically in both primary and secondary materials, and to function as professional educators who display ethical and moral behavior and leadership patterned after the teachings of Jesus Christ.